weimingtom/jamvm_mingw/README.md

 [WIP] My JamVM and GNU Classpath mingw build, not good just for fun

 ## How to build and run
-* Not sure, I just build it with my msys_v11, other mingw toolchains are not tested
+* Not sure, I just build it with msys_v11, other mingw toolchains are not tested
 * https://code.google.com/archive/p/ossbuild/downloads?page=2
 * https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/ossbuild/msys_v11.7z
 * make clean && make && make test